 On April 26th 2018 at the Lowry Room of the Norman Public Library (downtown) Mike Douglas presented a talk entitled “Nature-education opportunities for the Norman community”.
-The talk will be put online shortly.
-More frequently updated short material will appear on the new Facebook page, Friends of the Sutton Urban Wilderness.
+The talk is online here.
+More frequently updated short material is added on the new Facebook page, Friends of the Sutton Urban Wilderness.

 This website has been developed for multiple purposes.
 It serves to advertise the Sutton Urban Wilderness (hereafter on this website we shorten this full name to “Sutton Wilderness” or “the Wilderness”) area to the Norman and surrounding communities.
 It provides some history of the current wilderness area (and adds some of our unique historical perspectives).
 We describe some aspects related to the natural history of the Sutton Wilderness- including some of the more obvious flora and fauna that can be seen.
 We hope that the website can help newcomers to the Sutton Wilderness understand more about the landscape they see when they visit.
 Finally, we present ideas related to environmental education possibilities for the Norman community to consider, and we solicit input on other possibilities.

 This website is motivated in large part by what we have seen evolve over the past quarter century, as we have lived for the past 25 years in Sutton Place, the community that abuts (to the southwest) the Sutton Wilderness.
 For this reason we have a lengthy section, Management Issues, where we discuss some of the possibilities for the future of the Sutton Wilderness.